 Only it didn't.
 Unexpectedly, he felt himself getting picked up by strong arms, followed by a rush of wind as he was pulled along into a Flash Step.
 Shocked, he opened his eyes and found someone with brown eyes and ludicrously bright orange hair looking back at him.

-"Why are you- oh shit... what the hell happened to you?!"
+"What are you doing he- oh shit... what the hell happened to you?!"
 The young man asked, sounding panicked.
 Grimmjow just kept staring into those eyes that had always looked at him with such defiance.
 Right now, they were filled with concern, or maybe it was pity?
 He wasn't really sure anymore, nor did he care all that much at the moment.

 "Kuro...sa-..."
 He finally let go of consciousness and fell into blissful unawareness.
 He heard the young Soul Reaper's voice calling out to him as he allowed his body to go limp.
 He had made the right choice.